KingBeeM/KingBeeM/README.md

 - Forest fire prediction model through machine learning and forest fire classification model through deep learning with Python
 - Prediction by product by store using Kaggle's sales store data with Python
+- Analysis of factors affecting adolescent mental health with Python
+- Welcom to Korea Tourism Big Data Analysis with Hadoop
 - Carbon Zero Project to Prevent Global Extinction with R
-- Welcom to Korea Tourism Big Data Analysis with Hadoop

 ## 2023's Personal Project

+- Virual Assistant - Jieun's with Python
 - Latest Trend Web Crawling with R
-- Virual Assistant - Jieun's with Python